lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 # Using EDHOC over CoAP with Block-Wise # {#sec-block-wise}

 {{Section A.2 of RFC9528}} specifies how to transfer EDHOC over CoAP {{RFC7252}}.
-In such a case, the EDHOC messages (possibly prepended by an EDHOC connection identifier) are transported in the payload of CoAP requests and responses, according to the EDHOC forward message flow or the EDHOC reverse message flow.
+In such a case, EDHOC messages (possibly prepended by an EDHOC connection identifier) are transported in the payload of CoAP requests and responses, according to the EDHOC forward message flow or the EDHOC reverse message flow.
 Furthermore, {{Section A.1 of RFC9528}} specifies how to derive an OSCORE Security Context {{RFC8613}} from an EDHOC session.

 Building on that, {{RFC9668}} further details the use of EDHOC with CoAP and OSCORE.
 In particular, it specifies an optimization approach for the EDHOC forward message flow that combines the EDHOC execution with the first subsequent OSCORE transaction.
 This is achieved by means of an "EDHOC + OSCORE request", i.e., a single CoAP request message that conveys both EDHOC message_3 of the ongoing EDHOC session and the OSCORE-protected application data, where the latter is protected with the OSCORE Security Context derived from that EDHOC session.